Looking for an easy Fourth of July dessert? Combine strawberries and blueberries with whipped cream in a mason jar. Perfect Fourth of July dessert.

 When I was younger my mother declared I was going to be Betsy Ross for the Fourth of July parade.

 Everyone else in the neighborhood just decorated up their bikes with streamers and pedaled up the hill to patriotic music.

 Not my family.

 Not my mother.

-I mean….why ride a bike up a hill….when you could dress the family up like the patriots of the American Revolution?
+I mean why simply just ride a bike up a hill when you could dress the family up like the patriots of the American Revolution?
 I had a souped-up costume with petticoats and lace and blue gingham and black buckled shoes with an oversized ruffled hat

 And I think my main responsibility was to drive Molly Pitcher around in a wagon eating a Fourth of July dessert.